openslice/io.openslice.main/doc/lcm.md

 [![lcmrules](../images/lcm/lcmfig3.png)](../images/lcm/lcmfig3.png)

 * The goal of the above rule is to properly define a variable AreaCodes given the chosen AreaOfService from a Service Order.
-* On the right side the user can define some rule properties or observe the underlying generated java Code.
+* On the right side the user can define some rule properties or observe the underlying generated java code.

 ## The blocks library